State Agency Grant Directory

 Honda Manufacturing of Indiana is awarding grants to specific counties in Ohio: Hamilton, Butler, and Preble.
 Preference will be given to programs that focus on creativity, challenge individuals to explore their potential for achievement, provide innovative approaches to community problems, and reflecting Honda's spirit of seeking the toughest challenges and approaching them with youthfulness and creativity.
 Grant application is due by June 15 or you could apply for the fall term: September 15.
 For more information click HERE.

 Huntington Bank - focus on housing, community revitalization, social services, financial education and economic development.
 For more information click HERE.
 No Due Date.
 Amount over $5,000.

 Reuter Foundation - focuses on social services of the poor, needy, homeless and disadvantaged of Cleveland, Ohio.
 For more information click HERE.
 No DUE Date and the amount is between $2,000 and $35,000 per grant.

-PNC Bank Foundation - Focus on education and economic development for low to moderate income people.
+PNC Bank Foundation - Focus on education and economic development for people who make a low to moderate income.
 For more information click HERE.
 The amount varies and the Due Date varies.

 JP Morgan Chase Foundation accepts grants by Letter of Intent first showing the the Pillars of Philanthropic Giving.
 If you want more information on this grant click HERE.
 The amount varies and the grant has no due date.